Groestlcoin/peach-wallet-desktop/docs/installation.md

 1. [Wallet source](https://github.com/LightningPeach/lightning-peach-wallet.git)
 2. [Lnd](https://github.com/lightningnetwork/lnd)
 (**we use fork of lnd until [pull request](https://github.com/lightningnetwork/lnd/pull/1501) will not be accepted to improve UX of the wallet.
-You can also use [lnd](https://github.com/lightningnetwork/lnd.git)**)
+You can also use [lnd](https://github.com/Groestlcoin/lnd.git)**)
-3. [Btcd](https://github.com/btcsuite/btcd) or [Bitcoind](https://github.com/bitcoin/bitcoin) (for personal usage for lnd and test on simnet)
+3. [Btcd](https://github.com/Groestlcoin/grsd) or [Groestlcoind](https://github.com/Groestlcoin/groestlcoin) (for personal usage for lnd and test on simnet)

-Components 1 and 2 are required (they have to be installed on customer's PC) and bitcoin node is optional (only if user would like to connect lnd directly to own node)
+Components 1 and 2 are required (they have to be installed on customer's PC) and groestlcoin node is optional (only if user would like to connect lnd directly to own node)

 ## Wallet installation